Reviews You Can Rely On

 Credit: Natalie Kafader

-The core is truly the heart of a snowboard.
-Depending on the materials chosen and features added, it can deeply define the general “ride” of different snowboards and determine the structure and attributes associated such as weight, strength, and flex.
-The core of a snowboard is generally made of strips of wood laminated in layers using trees such as Beech, Birch, Bamboo, Paulownia, and Aspen.
-Depending on how much pop, strength, or flex you would like in your board, and where you desire those differences, technicians will oftentimes add carbon fiber stringers or even titanium rods.
+• Core: The core is the heart of a snowboard.
+It defines the “ride” of a snowboard, and the chosen materials and structure determine attributes such as weight, strength, and flex.
+The core of a snowboard is generally made of laminated strips of wood, sourced from trees such as Beech, Birch, Bamboo, Paulownia, and Aspen.
+For added pop, strength, or flex, technicians often add carbon fiber stringers or even titanium rods.

-Once the core has been constructed, a layer of fiberglass will be added to both the bottom and top of the core, essentially wrapping it for maximum flex as well as durability to a long-lasting product.
-Different weaves of fiberglass can be used to tweak both longitudinal and torsional flex.
-Everything is then adhered and sealed together with epoxy before adding edges, a sidewall, and a base.
+• Fiberglass and Epoxy: A layer of fiberglass is added to both the bottom and top of the core, wrapping it for maximum flex and durability.
+Different fiberglass weaves can be used to tweak both longitudinal and torsional flex.
+Everything is then adhered and sealed together with epoxy.

 snowboard - here you can see an example with the black sidewalls encasing the...